BitroidHQ/.github/profile/README.md

 <br>

-<h2 align="center">Builds.
-By Bitroid</h2>
+<h2 align="center">Builds. by Bitroid</h2>

 <p align="center"><i>Builds by Bitroid specializes in helping individuals, startups, and organizations expand their business presence.
 Whether you need a website to attract a global audience or an application to keep your users engaged, we have the expertise to meet your needs.
-Our services cover everything from building impactful websites to developing engaging applications, ensuring that your business reaches its full potential in the digital landscape. <a href="https://builds.bitroid.dev/">Learn More</a> </i></p>
+Our services cover everything from building impactful websites to developing engaging applications, ensuring that your business reaches its full potential in the digital landscape. <a href="https://builds.bitroid.dev/">Learn More</a>.</i></p>